jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/switch-git/index.md

 ## Security as an essential kind of peer review

-When a developer is done with the intended change and wants to incorporate it to main, then they make a *merge request*.
+When a developer is done with the intended change and wants to incorporate it into the main repository, then they make a *merge request*.
 Basically,
 they're proposing a change and are asking their peers to review it.